 The fee for this seminar is $770.
 Minimum age is 14.
 Minimum class size 9 people.
 The Falconry Apprentice Course space is limited and therefore reservations are on a first come, first served basis.

-To register for the Falconry Apprentice Course, please call to check availability and then mail a $100 deposit, your name, address, phone number, email and dietary restrictions to:
+To register for the Falconry Apprentice Course, please call or email to check availability and then send a $100 deposit check, made out to West Coast Falconry, to:

 West Coast Falconry